warishaeman28/InternGrow_Task1_PredictiveCreditRiskEngine/README.md

 ## 📌 Project Overview

-This project was developed as part of the **Machine Learning Internship at InternGrow**.

 The Predictive Credit Risk Engine uses machine learning classification algorithms to predict whether a loan application should be approved based on customer financial information.